 Grate six large raw potatoes and one onion fine; add three well-beaten eggs, one tablespoonful of sugar, three tablespoonfuls of flour to bind the mixture; salt to taste.
 Mix as you would griddle cakes and fry in hot olive oil until brown and crisp.
-Serve with apple sauce.
+Serve with apple, cranberry or rhubarb sauce.